 A Woman and Independent.ie

-The Press Ombudsman had upheld a complaint by a woman that Independent.ie breached Principle 1 (Truth and Accuracy) of the Code of Practice of the Press Council of Ireland.
+The Press Ombudsman had upheld a complaint by a woman that Independent.ie breached Principle 5 (Privacy) of the Code of Practice of the Press Council of Ireland.
 The woman also complained that the article breached Principle 4 (Respect for Rights) and Principle 8 (Prejudice) of the Code of Practice.
 This part of the complaint was not upheld.

 Independent.ie published a report that the complainant had been awarded damages following a road accident.
 The article included references to the woman’s deceased husband and to her son’s criminal record.

 Solicitors representing the woman wrote to Independent.ie stating that they had no difficulty with the court reporting part of the article but felt that it was “grossly unfair that (their) client should be confronted with an extremely unpleasant past in respect whereof she is not responsible”.
 The woman’s solicitors went on to state that the publication had caused their client “unnecessary trauma” and the publication had resulted in her suffering in her job.

 In a further letter to the editor of Independent.ie solicitors representing the woman sought a “formal apology for the unforgiving manner that (their) client was dealt with in (the) newspaper article”.

 The woman’s solicitors made a formal complaint to the Office of the Press Ombudsman claiming that the article had breached Principle 4, Principle 5 and Principle 8 of the Code of Practice.
 They claimed that the article had been “malicious” and had been “drafted in such a way that (their) client was held up for ridicule and contempt when (their) client is in no way involved in criminality”.